 The other two finalists were ‘Revitalising Livelihood Opportunities along Two Economic Arteries in Sri Lanka’s Former War Zone’ from ZOA – Relief Hope Recovery, Apeldoorn, The Netherlands and ‘Preparedness for Return’, in Thailand and Myanmar, an initiative of The Border Consortium Bangkok, Thailand.

-2014 – The Norwegian Refugee Council (NRC) Zimbabwe, for its Manicaland and Masvingo Provinces project that has gained land rights for some 10,000 internally displaced people.
+2014 – The Norwegian Refugee Council (NRC) Zimbabwe, for its Manicaland and Masvingo Provinces project that gained land rights for some 10,000 internally displaced people (IDPs).

 2013 – India’s Centre for Development (CfD) partnered with UK charity Childreach International for their Piplaj Advocacy Project to empower a deeply impoverished community in Ahmedabad, Gujarat, a successful campaign for better living conditions, education and healthcare.